The Grammar Level

 Kindergarten Curriculum

-Kindergarten students begin a chronological study of the Old Testament narrative.
-Additionally, systematic phonics instruction, number sense development, and character formation are key tenants of the kindergarten program.
+Kindergarten students conduct a chronological survey of the Old and New Testaments.
+Additionally, systematic phonics instruction, number sense development, and character formation are key tenets of the kindergarten program.

 View Curriculum